Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/configure-microprofile-with-keyvault.md

 ms.workload: web
 ---

-# Configure MicroProfile with Azure Key Vault
+# Configure MicroProfile by using Azure Key Vault

-This tutorial will demonstrate how to configure a [MicroProfile](http://microprofile.io) application to retrieve secrets from [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).
-In the process, you use the [MicroProfile Config APIs](https://microprofile.io/project/eclipse/microprofile-config) to create a direct connection to Azure Key Vault.
+This article demonstrates how to configure a [MicroProfile](http://microprofile.io) application to retrieve secrets from an [Azure key vault](https://azure.microsoft.com/services/key-vault/).
+In this process, you use the [MicroProfile Config APIs](https://microprofile.io/project/eclipse/microprofile-config) to create a direct connection to an Azure key vault.
 As a developer, by using the MicroProfile Config APIs, you benefit from a standard API for retrieving and injecting configuration data into their microservices.

 Before you start, take a quick look at what a combination of Azure Key Vault and the MicroProfile Config API enables you to write in your code.
 The following code snippet is of a field in a class that's annotated with `@Inject` and `@ConfigProperty`.
-The *name* that's specified in the annotation is the name of the property to look up in Azure Key Vault, and the *defaultValue* is what will be set if the key is not discovered.
-The result is that the value that's stored in Azure Key Vault, or the default value, is injected automatically into the field at runtime.
+The *name* that's specified in the annotation is the name of the property to look up in your key vault, and the *defaultValue* is what will be set if the key is not discovered.
+The result is that the value that's stored in the key vault, or the default value, is injected automatically into the field at runtime.
 This action can simplify your life, because you no longer need to pass values around in constructors and setter methods.
 Instead, MicroProfile handles this task.

 ```java
 @Inject